thomasfredericks/MicroOsc/README.md

 # MicroOsc

-MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for Arduino.
+MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for Arduino and Teensy.
 MicroOsc provides a unified API to work over Serial (Slip) ad over UDP (Ethernet or Wifi).
 It does not hold on to state and error checking is minimal.
 A few Arduino and application (Pure Data, Max, Node JS) examples are included.